jossydeleon/react-native-query-devtool-monorepo/packages/react-native-query-devtool/README.md

 ## Standalone App

-The standalone app allows you to visualize and debug query data from your React Native application using the `@jdl/react-native-query-devtool` package.
+The standalone app allows you to visualize and debug query data from your React Native application using the `@jsmdeleon/react-native-query-devtool` package.

 ## Installation

 You can download the standalone app from the following link.
-Currently, it's available only for **macOS M1**:
+Currently, it's available only for **macOS M1** and **Windows x64**:

 [Download latest App](https://github.com/jossydeleon/react-native-query-devtool-monorepo/releases)

-**Windows and Linux users:** You need to build the app from source as it's currently only available for **macOS M1**.
+**Linux users:** You need to build the app from source as it's currently only available for **macOS M1** and **Windows x64**.
 Ensure to set up your environment accordingly before building the app.

 ```bash
 # Go to app folder